 - And, finally, forgive those who have hurt you.
 This doesn’t mean you have to be close again—you can love from a distance—but unburden your heart and mind and live free.

 Not a long list, but one that I would encourage you to consider and, if you are so inclined, add to the list for you and your family.
 Simply stated, stop procrastinating, and do the things you can do easily today or next week.
 It will only take a bit of time, and will save you in the end.

 It’s been said that there are two primary choices in life: You can accept conditions as they are, or you can accept the responsibility for changing them.
 Today I hope you will consider accepting the responsibility for the problem that you’ve caused and fix it, and that decision that needs your attention needs an answer and not another excuse, but most importantly, stop procrastinating on big and small things in your life.
 That will be an easy fix…if you’ll just get to it.

 You’ve no need to make it harder than it is.
-You just need to remember that everything you need will come to you at the perfect time…if you continue on.
+You just need to remember that …if you continue on everything you need will come to you at the perfect time.